Maelian25/lol-draft-prediction/README.md

   easier to follow.
 - Consider adding `--only-analysis` or `--only-scrape` flags if you want to run one stage at a time.

-## Contribution

-Contributions are welcome.
-Open issues to discuss designs or submit PRs for bug fixes, tests, or features.
-Please keep changes focused and document behavior in the README when adding CLI options.